Electrocute4u/Tsumiki/README.md

 </details>

-# About Tsumiki
+# About the Discord bot
-Tsumiki is a Discord bot running on **Discord.js Library** and was developed using **JavaScript** programming language. \
+The bot is running on **Discord.js Library** and was developed using **JavaScript** programming language. \
-It has various different commands, but the main attraction of Tsumiki is her Action commands (hug, pat, kiss etc). \
+It has various different commands, but the main attraction of the bot is its Action commands (hug, pat, kiss etc). \
-Tsumiki is mostly anime-themed, but it can also be used by anyone, it doesn't have to be just for weebs. \
+The bot is mostly anime-themed, but it can also be used by anyone, it doesn't have to be just for weebs. \
-What sets Tsumiki out amongst countless other bots is her **[Mention System](#mention-system)**. \
+What sets this bot out amongst countless other bots is its **[Mention System](#mention-system)**.
-Tsumiki is not a very large bot, but it can rival almost every large bot with no shortcuts whatsoever.

-## Who are Tsumiki based off?
+## Who are the Discord bot based off?
 [Tsumiki Miniwa](https://acchikocchi.fandom.com/wiki/Tsumiki_Miniwa) is the main character from [Acchi Kocchi (Place to Place)](https://myanimelist.net/anime/12291/Acchi_Kocchi_TV).

-Since the most kawaii theme right now is Anime related Discord bots, I decided to choose Tsumiki as mine. \
+Since the most kawaii theme right now is Anime related Discord bots, I decided to choose her as mine. \
 There is already a bot called [Tsumiki-bot](https://top.gg/bot/390347640438521856), but it seem to be outdated and possibly not being developed on anymore. \
 So I stepped up my game with a new bot on the Discord bot market, which is not related with [Tsumiki-bot](https://top.gg/bot/390347640438521856) features.

-## Tsumiki features:
+## Features:
-### Tsumiki currently has:
+### The bot currently has:
 - 25+ Action commands (Hug, kiss, pat etc) with more being added over time!
 - Powerful and advanced [Mention System](#mention-system-30)
 - Pagination (React with the emojis for next/back)